-GNWL Stands for General Waiting List; it is one of the several booking statuses that can be held by a passenger booking a ticket.
+GNWL means General Waiting List; it is one of the several booking statuses that can be held by a passenger booking a ticket.
 These tickets are issued when a passenger begins his or her own journey at the station of origin on a route or any station that is nearby.
 Being the most common type of waiting list, it possesses the highest possibility of confirmation.

 When a ticket on a waiting list is booked by a particular passenger starting at the originating station on a certain route he or she will be provided with a ticket of the GNWL status.

 How to Book a GNWL Ticket?